santiment/academy/src/docs/metrics/social-volume/index.md

 ## Definition

-Social Volume is build on top of the [Social Data](/metrics/details/social-data).
+Social Volume is built on top of the [Social Data](/metrics/details/social-data).

 The total number of [social data text documents](/metrics/details/social-data) that contain the given search term at least once.
 Examples of documents are telegram